cern-eos/eos/doc/releases/beryl-release.rst

 - add PAM module to NGINX
 - fix PUT error handling (will break connection for all errors happening after 100-continue on FST)
 - various improvements to backup functionality
+- enforce order in chunked uploads
+- disable scanning of w-open files

 New Features
 ------------